jeroennoten/Laravel-AdminLTE/README.md

 ],
 ```

 On the next table, we give a summary of the available attributes for the menu items.
 Take in consideration that most of these attributes are optional.
-Some of these attributes will be explained better later.
+Some of these attributes will be explained later with more details.

 Attribute      | Description
 ---------------|------------
 `text`         | Text representing the name of the item.
 `url`          | An URL path, usually used on link items.
-`route`        | A Route name, usually used on link items.
+`route`        | A route name, usually used on link items.
 `icon`         | A font awesome icon for the item.
 `ìcon_color`   | An AdminLTE color for the icon (info, primary, etc).
 `header`       | Text representing the name of a header (only for headers).